-In recent years, members of our Senior School have taken part in community service projects, as far afield as India, Morocco and Uganda.
+In recent years, members of our Senior School have taken part in community service projects, as far afield as India, Morocco, Zanzibar and Uganda.

 The latter project in 2017 saw pupils rebuild a classroom block of Kinyerere Primary School in northern Uganda.
 Pupils and staff helped to paint walls, build desks and teach children, forming close bonds with the pupils and staff of the school, all whilst being able to donate more than £7,000, courtesy of our generous community, towards life-changing local projects.

-House fundraising weeks are one of the highlights of each Senior School session, encouraging all pupils and staff to come together, get involved in fun activities and, most importantly, raise money for great causes!
+House fundraising weeks are unquestionably a highlight of each Senior School session, encouraging all pupils and staff to come together, get involved in fun activities and, most importantly, raise money for great causes!